-From there, we probably only had one group meeting the week we were leaving to double check our gear and to give us some tips on how to pack our backpack and waterproof everything with contractor bags (basically really thick garbage bags).
+As for other preparation, we had one group meeting the week of to double check our gear and for us to talk about tips on packing the backpack and waterproofing everything with contractor bags which are basically really thick garbage bags.

 As a last minute addition, the photographer inside of me just couldn’t stand not having a camera and since I had just picked up a diving housing for my new Olympus E-PM1 I thought I might as well take it out for a spin.
 I also brought along my GoPro Hero2.

 The Algonquin Portage Trip Itinerary

 Everyday was a different adventure for us and you can say the weather was just as different for us as well.

 This was perhaps the most challenging day of all.

 I survived day one literally on only 4 hours of sleep.
 On top of that I had to wake up at 4:30AM to pick up Andrew and Henry before heading up to Hilton’s house.
 Luckily on the way we stopped by Tim Hortons to pick up some food and coffee.